The Navy SEALs are one of the most elite and efficient special operations units in the whole wide world.

 $49,259,766

-Directed by Kathryn Bigelow, this gripping war drama premiered at the 2008 Venice International Film Festival.
-It earned widespread praise for its direction, editing, and performances, and was honored in 2020 by being selected for preservation in the United States National Film Registry by the Library of Congress.
+Directed by Kathryn Bigelow, this gripping war drama made its debut at the 2008 Venice International Film Festival.
+It received critical acclaim for masterful direction, sharp editing, and powerful performances.
+In 2020, "The Hurt Locker" was further honored by being selected for preservation by the United States National Film Registry, cementing its place in cinematic history.

 Recommended: